meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2014-09-25-mongodb-oplog-and-meteor.md

 ## How to Deploy a Replica Set.

 Now we know about MongoDB oplog and how it works with Meteor.
 But deploying a production- ready MongoDB Replica Set is not that simple.
-And you’ve successfully deployed a Replica Set, managing it is not a trivial task.
+And if you’ve successfully deployed a Replica Set, managing it is not a trivial task.

 That's why I recommend some cloud solutions like [compose.io](https://blog.compose.io/meteor-the-oplog-and-elastic-deployment/) or [mongolab](http://blog.mongolab.com/2014/07/tutorial-scaling-meteor-with-mongodb-oplog-tailing/) to deploy your Replica Set.
 They offer very affordable plans now.